duytran1332002/Face_Recognize/README.md

 - [**Result**](#result)
 - [**Reference**](#reference)
 # About Project
-- Face Recognize is one of the famous application of Computer Vision in AI, It help us detect the person that we want to know.
+- Face Recognize is one of the famous applications of Computer Vision in AI, It helps us detect the person that we want to know.
-- We can not use normal Classify (image is labeled with name and train to get the name) because it hardly to add new face (we should train the model again and again when we add new person).
-More and more, it take a lot of parameter for final output (Example, we have 1000000 employees at a company, so we have 1000000 name to classify).
+- We can not use normal Classify (the image is labeled with a name and trained to get the name) because it is harder to add a new face (we should train the model again and again when we add a new person).
+More and more, it takes a lot of parameters for the final output (for example, we have 1000000 employees at a company, so we have 1000000 names to classify).
-- So I use ARC Face model have train with a lot of face (including ASIA face) to get the embedding vector (just get feature of face) and compare with all embedding vector in database.
-As the result, we needn't train model again and again when we add a new person, we just add image of his / her face and get his / her embedding vector.
+- So I used the ARC Face model have trained with a lot of faces (including ASIA faces) to get the embedding vector (just get the feature of the face) and compare it with all embedding vectors in the database.
+As the result, we needn't train the model again and again when we add a new person, we just add an image of his / her face and get his / her embedding vector.
 ![alt text](https://github.com/duytran1332002/Face_Recognize/blob/main/image1.PNG?raw=true)
 - I use Yolov3 to detect the position of face to:
 ![alt text](https://github.com/duytran1332002/Face_Recognize/blob/main/image2.PNG?raw=true)